dypflying/chimestack-docs/content/en/docs/Cli/_index.md

       --AzUuid string                                    Required. the AZ's uuid
       --Body string                                      Optional json string for [Body]. the http post body --ClusterUuid string                               Required. the cluster's uuid
-      --createStoragePoolRequest.BackendPath string      the backend path of the physical storage in nodes (only for local storage)
-      --createStoragePoolRequest.Description string      description for the storage pool --createStoragePoolRequest.ImageCachePath string   the image cache path of the physical storage in nodes (only for local storage)
-      --createStoragePoolRequest.Name string             Required. the storage pool's name --createStoragePoolRequest.PhysicalSize int        Required. the physical size of the storage --createStoragePoolRequest.ReservedSize int        the reserverd storage size, which will not be allocated to virtual machines.
+      --createStoragePoolRequest.Description string      description for the storage pool --createStoragePoolRequest.Meta string             the meta information about the details of the storage pool --createStoragePoolRequest.Name string             Required. the storage pool's name --createStoragePoolRequest.PhysicalSize int        Required. the physical size of the storage --createStoragePoolRequest.ReservedSize int        the reserverd storage size, which will not be allocated to virtual machines.